Applicants must complete the following:

 - Work with your thesis 1st reader to make all corrections that were suggested by committee members during the review.

-- Obtain signature from your 1st and 2nd readers on 3 required copies (and any additional copies for your needs) of the approval/signature page.
+- Obtain signature from your first and second readers on 3 required copies (and any additional copies for your needs) of the approval/signature page.
 The approval page needs to be copied onto 100% cotton or acid-free paper, as specified by Graduate Studies.

-- Final Format Review: Once all changes are accepted by your committee and the draft is ready for the good paper, submit to the Office of Office of Graduate Studies all copes to be bound.
+- Final Format Review: Theses, projects and dissertations are now submitted online at CSUSB ScholarWorks.
 When you submit a thesis/project for a FINAL REVIEW to the Office of Graduate Studies, the thesis/project must be complete.
 Before final printing, give final draft for last draft review.
-This means that you have (1) fulfilled all formatting requirements, (2) obtained the signatures of all committee members on the signature page, and (3) turned in every copy of the thesis/project that is to be bound (this includes the one original printed from a laser printer and two copies all on 100% cotton paper that will be kept by the university, as well as any additional personal copies for binding--which can be on any paper).
+This means that you have (1) fulfilled all formatting requirements, and (2) obtained the signatures of all committee members on the signature page.
 If these criteria are not met by the final review deadline, then you must change their graduation date to the following quarter.
-The final review may take 3-5 days for completion, so students should make sure they submit the thesis/project early enough to meet the Binding Payment Deadline.

 - Give fee receipt from the bursar to your thesis supervisor/1st reader.